Get started with journaling with these simple tips for writing your first journal entries.

 Another way to get started with journal prompts is to use a guided journal like the one I recommend here.
 Using a guided journal will help you get into the habit of journaling.
 In this journal you answer several questions each morning and night.
 It doesn’t take up a lot of time but helps you to learn how to reflect on things that matter.

-You can get started by downloading my nightly reflection journal page.
+You can get started by signing up for my guided journal page here:

 6. Use a 5 Year Journal